crazychenz/vinnie.work/website/static/misc/android-notes/10-dynamic-with-jdwp.md

         at jdk.jdi/com.sun.tools.example.debug.tty.EventHandler.run(EventHandler.java:74)
         at java.base/java.lang.Thread.run(Thread.java:833)
 ```

--->
+`jdb` does not support setting breakpoints on native calls.
+Note: This is a limitation of `jdb` alone.

+### Exploring The jdb Breakpoint

-Get a list of threads in application.
-Note: Only VM threads are halted by jdb.
+Listing available threads and their states in `jdb` can be accomplished with the `threads` command.
+Note: Only VM threads are halted by `jdb`.
 Native threads keep going unless halted at the native level.

 ```text
 > threads